Colorado Family Suffering After Dramatic Crash With Stolen Bus

 EL PASO COUNTY, Colo.
-(CBS4) – A woman in Black Forest, in El Paso County, recalls a deadly crash involving a stolen bus.
+(CBS4) – A woman in the Black Forest area north of Colorado Springs is recalling a deadly crash involving a stolen bus.
 The woman and her family were on their way to Denver International Airport for a funeral.

 The bus crashed with two vehicles on Nov.
 5 on Highway 83.
 Colorado State Patrol says the bus was stolen out of Aurora by a 20-year-old man.